-Harmony Foundation is a peer-driven addiction treatment program.
-We believe in community.
-Clients will have a roommate during detox, and when they move into the residential level of care they will share a cabin with one roommate.
+Harmony Foundation is a peer-driven addiction treatment program and we believe in community is a core component to success.
+Clients in our residential level of care they will share a cabin with one roommate.

 Can you accommodate a vegetarian diet?

 Absolutely!
-In addition to delicious, hot vegetarian entrees, we have the best salad bar in Estes Park, which is part of every lunch and dinner at our drug and alcohol rehab.
+In addition to delicious, hot vegetarian entrees, we have the best salad bar in Estes Park, which is part of every lunch and dinner.

 How long does inpatient or outpatient treatment last?

-Harmony Foundation provides a variable length of stay driven by the American Society of Addiction Medicine criteria.
+Harmony Foundation provides a variable length-of stay-driven by the American Society of Addiction Medicine criteria.
 Treatment is not determined by the number of days, but rather by the needs of each individual client.
-Our full continuum of care approach allows clients to advance through treatment based on their specific situation and clinical achievements.

 Do you treat anything besides drug and alcohol addiction?

-Many people who come to Harmony Foundation seeking treatment for drug or alcohol addiction also struggle with mental health issues such as depression, grief, anxiety or post-traumatic stress disorder.
-The combination of addiction and mental health conditions, known as “co-occurring disorders,” is quite common.
-Harmony Foundation’s medical staff, psychologists, and counselors are skilled at addressing the complexity of co-occurring disorders.
+Many people who come to Harmony Foundation seeking treatment for drug or alcohol addiction are also diagnosed with mental health conditions such as depression, grief, anxiety or post-traumatic stress disorder.
+The combination of addiction and mental health conditions, known as “co-occurring disorders,” is common.
+Our team of medical staff, psychologists, and counselors meet to help clients better understand this dynamic as a part of overall treatment.

 I like to work out.
 Can I do that while I’m in treatment at Harmony Foundation?

 Yes.
-Harmony Foundation treatment center staff are experienced professionals who hold licenses in substance abuse counseling or the professional discipline they represent, such as medicine, nursing, counseling, social work and more.
 Our programs are also licensed by the Colorado Office of Behavioral Health.
 We are accredited by Commission on Accreditation of Rehabilitation Facilities (CARF).

 Will I get individual sessions with an addiction counselor?

 Most of therapeutic sessions are conducted in a group therapy setting.
-Individual sessions do occur regularly with your counselor and/or various members of the interdisciplinary treatment team.
+Individual sessions may occur with your counselor or various members of the interdisciplinary treatment team.